 Today, the area is mostly dominated by recreation, with a small community of about 57 residents nearby.
 The village of Mt.
 Laguna is an important re-stock point on San Diego’s segment of the PCT, and there is also a lodge and two campgrounds.
 While cattle still graze occasionally in the meadow, the wildest animals you’re likely to see are dogs led by hikers.
 Given the relatively easy access from Interstate 8, the Lagunas are one of San Diego’s more popular outdoor recreation areas.

-There is no wrong or right way to take the prescribed loop, as it is equally satisfying clockwise or counter-clockwise.
-If you’re following the track presented here, you’ll head clockwise from the Penny Pines Trailhead.
-Heading east from the trailhead, follow a brief connector trail that quickly merges with the PCT.
-Turn right, and begin following the tread as it clings precipitously to the Laguna Escarpment above Storm Canyon.
-The stark, spring-carved canyon drops dramatically on your left, emptying into a wide alluvial plain above Blair Valley.
-The view here is startling, but it’s an appetizer compared to what’s to come in a few miles.
+To begin, head clockwise from the Penny Pines Trailhead along a brief connector trail that quickly connects with the PCT.
+Turn right to head south along the trail as it clings precipitously to the Laguna Escarpment above Storm Canyon.
+The stark canyon drops dramatically on your left, emptying into a wide alluvial plain above Blair Valley.

-This portion of the PCT runs through last year’s Chariot Fire burn zone, which burned through a lot of chaparral before taking out the Al Bahr Shrine and a few other buildings in Mt.
+This portion of the PCT runs through the Chariot Fire burn zone, which burned through a lot of chaparral before taking out the Al Bahr Shrine and a few other buildings in Mt.
 Laguna.
-While the charred remains of trees are always depressing, the removal of thick ground cover has paved the way for a modest burst of fire-following wildflowers.
-Even in a dry year, the display is pretty impressive and should be there through the end of April, and perhaps longer if a little more rain falls in the Spring.
 As it crosses through burnt forest onto a now-barren flat, the PCT eventually reaches a vista point that contains an expansive and illustrative view of the Peninsular Ranges stretching out to snow-capped Mt.
 San Gorgonio.
-An option to follow a use-trail toward Foster Point is present nearby, although the view point on the shoulder of Hayes Peak is more satisfying.
+An option to follow a short spur trail toward Foster Point is present nearby.

 After 4 miles, the PCT comes to a junction that turns right and heads down a wooded slope to the Big Laguna Trail.
 Cross the highway and continue following the tread.
 Keep your eyes peeled for a tiny grove of planted Sequoias.
 They’re pretty small, so don’t expect monoliths, but it is a fun little easter egg on this hike.
-The trail climbs lazily up a modest ridge before junctioning with a fire road.
-If you’re following the GPS track, you’ll notice that it turns left before dead-ending and doubling back.
-This is because I wasn’t paying attention and went the wrong way.
-There’s no reason to take this little detour unless your head is also off in the clouds.
-As you do as I say and not as I do, turn right on the fire road, which will continue along a ridge through a sparse woodland of black oaks and coulter pines, whose massive, spiked cones look like medieval torture devices.
+The trail climbs lazily up a modest ridge before reaching a fire road.
+Turn right at the fire road, which will continue along a ridge through a sparse woodland of black oaks and coulter pines, whose massive, spiked cones look like medieval torture devices.

-Keep your eyes peeled for the BLT signs as they will guide you past another fire road, down a modest ravine, and into a forest that skirts a meadow and creek bank.
-After bearing right, you’ll pass through another shallow ravine with a usually dry creek and emerge at the end of one of the many arms of Laguna Meadow.
+Keep your eyes peeled for the BLT signs that guide you past another fire road, down a modest ravine, and into a forest that skirts a meadow and usually dry Agua Dulce Creek.
+After bearing right, you’ll pass through another shallow ravine and emerge at the end of one of the many arms of Laguna Meadow.
 This meadow is a vast, remarkably flat open space, rimmed by Jeffrey Pines on all sides and containing a few man-made and man-reinforced lakes.
-It is both gorgeous and surprising, given how most of San Diego’s mountains are conical and clad in boulders and chaparral.
-The meadow alone presents a great place to hike or trail run, and I will be posting future hikes that explore it further.
-Be on the watch for mountain bikers, who weren’t present on the PCT.
-While many mountain bikers are courteous and respectful, there always seem to be a few who will come tearing around a corner and cause you to jump out of the way.

 As you skirt the eastern end of the meadow, you’ll notice a lot of dead oaks mixed into the pine forest here.
 These trees are the victims of the gold spotted oak borer, which was inadvertently introduced in the late 90’s.
 The beetle hitched a ride on firewood imported from Mexico, and has since taken a heavy toll.
 San Diego County’s oaks have no natural defense, and coupled with droughts, this bark beetle wiped out and continues to wipe out a substantial fraction of black oaks in Cuyamaca and Laguna, which are responsible for the fall color displays in the area.
 The black oak’s prodigious acorn masts provided the main food staple of the Kumeyaay, and they still feed the local wildlife.
 Keep an eye out for the occasional pine tree riddled with holes.
 The acorn woodpecker stores the acorns in these “banks” and will feast on the grubs and larvae that grow in the acorns.